faebstn96/helix2fan/README.rst

 back to the projection data.
 It, therefore, enables intervening into the reconstruction pipeline at different stages with, e.g., neural networks.

-In our associated paper `On the benefit of dual-domain denoising in a self-supervised low-dose CT setting <xyz>`__ we use this framework to render medical low-dose CT data acquired on a helical trajectory possible for end-to-end reconstruction and denoising in both projection and image domain using neural networks.
+In our associated paper `On the benefit of dual-domain denoising in a self-supervised low-dose CT setting <https://arxiv.org/pdf/xyz.pdf>`__ we use this framework to render medical low-dose CT data acquired on a helical trajectory suitable for end-to-end reconstruction and denoising in both projection and image domain using neural networks.
 Please refer to our `arXiv <https://arxiv.org/pdf/xyz.pdf>`__ publication if you find our code useful.